luczod/Data-Structures-typescript/src/Graph/readme.md

   traversing the graph starting from the first specified vertex and visiting all its neighbors (adjacent vertices) before, one layer of the graph at each turn. (page 308)

+- **BFS in weightless graphs** the shortest route between city A and city B – one algorithm used in GPS and Google Maps, BFS would
+  NOT be an appropriate algorithm. (page 313)